chnakamura/picquery/README.md

 }
 ~~~

+The project structure is overviewed in the demo video linked at the top of the page.

 You will need to make a S3 bucket, and a Lambda function.
 You will need to make an IAM role for the Lambda function so that has read-access from S3, and permission to call Rekognition.
 Amazon provides a outline for a Lambda function that is triggers on S3 file upload.

+You will need to setup a MySQL database with RDS, the free tier will work as you are only storing filepaths and tags.
+Finally, you will need to upload the web interface and run it on an EC2 server.